Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 Mmmmmn… spam?

-My huevos motulenos were a disappointing – supermarket ham, Edam cheese rather than the queso fresco advertised, quite a bland tomato sauce and rather baffling heated frozen green peas.
+The huevos motuleños were a disappointment, made with supermarket ham, Edam rather than the queso fresco advertised, a bland tomato sauce and, bafflingly, heated frozen peas.
+It was fine, but not mind-blowing, and there are far too many great eateries nearby to settle for fine.

 That’s it folks – I hope that you have a brilliant time in Merida, the Yucatan’s capital.
 It really was one of my favourite destinations from my time in Mexico.